aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

        - Make sure you change the 'your-s3-bucket' to match the name of the bucket you just created

     b.
-If you are using the Management Consolole, click on the newly created S3 bucket
+If you are using the Management Console, click on the newly created S3 bucket

     b.
 Select Upload